when all else fails graphic

 4. Why participate in non-emergencies?

 These are quite important.
 Since true emergencies rarely happen we use participation in these events to constantly hone our skills.
 As well as providing community support, this also helps advertise Amateur Radio to the general population.
-It also demonstrates to agencies, that we normally serve, that we are active.
+It also demonstrates to the agencies we serve, that we are active and prepared.

 5. Should I be concerned about the stress of emergency events?